 The AutoVue VueLink Integration servlet must be mapped through the same OHS front-end that is configured for Content Server and WebCenter Portal.
 For more information, see the "Enabling the iFraming UI in WebCenter Portal" section in Administering Oracle WebCenter Portal.

 SSO should be set up between Content Server and the WebCenter Portal application to allow for single sign-off, and avoid unexpected reuse of Content Server sessions.
 See the "Configuring Single Sign-on" section in Administering Oracle WebCenter Portal.

 WebCenter Portal must be connected to a Content Server repository, with the

 webContextRoot parameter set to a Content Server host name.
 For information on setting

-webContextRoot, see the "Registering Content Repositories for WebCenter Portal or Portal Framework Applications" section in Oracle Fusion Middleware Administering Oracle WebCenter Portal.
+webContextRoot, see the "Registering Content Repositories" section in Administering Oracle WebCenter Portal.
 To set

 webContextRoot through WLST, see the "

 setJCRContentServerConnection" sections in WebLogic Scripting Tool Command Reference.